Pulitzer Prize Winner

 About Dan Loh

-In 2001, while working with the Associated Press, Loh contributed to photographic coverage of the September 11 attacks.
-One of his images—a smoldering skyline of Lower Manhattan after the destruction of the World Trade Center—was later included in the Turning Point: 9/11 and the War on Terror on Netflix.
+In 2001, Loh contributed to the Associated Press's coverage of the September 11 terrorist attacks.
+One of his photographs, showing the smoke-shrouded skyline of Lower Manhattan in the aftermath of the World Trade Center's destruction, was later included in the documentary series Turning Point: 9/11 and the War on Terror.